Housing - Shelter - Buildings

 insulation, thermal mass, and shading.
 Passive solar design techniques can

-be applied most easily to new buildings, but existing buildings can be
+be applied most easily to new buildings, but existing buildings can be adapted or "retrofitted".

 You'll need to call in a roof specialist if your